 The gut microbial genome and the human genome are generally referred to as the “hologenome.”

 Your gut is intimately related to your digestive well-being.
-Still, your immune system, skin, skeletal system, and even your cognitive functional capacity relies on a robust gut microbiome.
+Still, your immune system, skin, skeletal system, and even your cognitive functional capacity rely on a robust gut microbiome.

 What Is A Healthy Gut Microbiome?